Pioreactor/docs.pioreactor/developer-guide/25-Calibrations/01-Calibrations.md

 If you want to add a custom script to create a calibration on the Pioreactor, you can do that by creating a new protocol.

 Define a `CalibrationProtocol` subclass that will hold metadata for your protocol.
 It should have a `run` method that returns a calibration (a subclass of `CalibrationBase` - see above).
+If your protocol supports session-based UI/CLI flows, also define a step registry and a `start_session` classmethod.

 ```python
 from pioreactor.calibrations import CalibrationProtocol